Art In Fiction

 - Why Florence?
 Its role as a mecca for art historians and the WWII experience

-- The remains of medieval houses in Florence--what we can still see today
+- The remains of medieval houses in Florence; what we can still see today

 - How Laura discovered a real person very much like her fictional Ava, a German photographer named Hilda Lotz Bauer